 And what about the frequent schedule' setbacks?
-Cuz, they too exist.
-Big time.
+Cuz they, too, exist - Big time.

-'What about the solution?' you might ask.
+'OK, I get it, problems are to be expected, but what about the solution?' you might ask.

 Do yourself a big favor and just take a deep breath!
 This, too, shall pass.

-So tip number one in our - Survive Home Renovation Stress - guide is to come mentally prepared right from the start.
+So, tip number one in our - Survive Home Renovation Stress guide - is to come mentally prepared right from the start.

 Stay calm.
 It will pass